bmyerz/minized-examples/tips.md

 ### Stdin/out choices

+Make your selection in the board support package (BSP) settings

 * coresight: uses the debugging console.
 I haven't used it enough to know how reliable it is
 * ps7_uart1: uses the serial (COM) port.
 This has been the most reliable and predictable.
 If you don't want to use an external terminal program, use the SDK terminal.